longzheng/open-dynamic-export/docs/index.md

 If you're a home owner or electrician interested in a plug and play hardware package with an integrated dashboard user interface, contact long.zheng@gmail.com

-## Get in touch
+## OEM/commercial integrations

-For integrations with other devices, more advanced load management or commercial use cases, contact long.zheng@gmail.com
+For cloud integrations with OEM inverter devices, more advanced load management or commercial use cases, contact long.zheng@gmail.com

 <style>
 :root {